pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 Then the code can be accepted.

 Of course, code review should have some minimal requirements.

-For a bug fix PR, if there is no test case, ask the coder to add tests.
+For a bug fix PR, if it comes with no test case, the reviewer should ask the author to add tests.

-For a performance PR, if no benchmark result is provided, ask the coder to add a benchmark result.
+For a performance improvement PR, if no benchmark result is provided, the reviewer should ask the author to attach a benchmark result.

-## 2. What to look for in a code review
+## What to look for in a code review

 ### Design

 The most important thing to cover in a review is the overall design.

-Read the description of the PR, if it's not easy to understand, ask the coder to improve it.
-Does it integrate well with the rest of your system?
-Is now a good time to add this functionality?
+Read the description of the PR, and if it's not easy to understand, ask the author to improve it.
+You may consider questions like:

+* Does the change integrate well with the rest of our system?
+* Is it a good time now to add this functionality?

 [TiDB Internals forum](https://internals.tidb.io/) is a place for discussion.
 For pull requests that are created without prior consensus, try to seek consensus there.

 ### Functionality

-Does this PR do what the developer intended?
-Is what the developer intended good for the users of this code?
+* Does this PR do what the developer intend to do?
+* Is what the developer intend to do good for the users with this implementation?

-Mostly, we expect developers to test PRs well-enough by the time they get to code review.
-However, as the reviewer you should still be thinking about edge cases, looking for concurrency problems.
+Basically, PR authors are expected to test their PRs well-enough before code reviews.
+However, as a reviewer you should still think about edge cases, especially for problems about concurrency.

-You can validate the PR if you want.
-It’s hard to understand how some changes will impact a user when you’re just reading the code, such as a UI change.
-You can have the developer give you a demo of the functionality if it’s too inconvenient to try it yourself.
+You can always validate the PR if you want.
+It's hard to understand how some changes will impact a user when you're just reading the code, such as a UI change.
+You can ask the PR author to give you a demo of the functionality if it's too inconvenient to try it yourself.

 ### Logic

-When there is some sort of parallel programming going on in the PR, it’s particularly important to think about the logic during a code review.
+In the case that concurrent programming involved, it's particularly important to think about the logic in code review.
 These sorts of issues are very hard to detect by just running the code and usually need somebody to think carefully.

 The human brain is just like a special machine, it is good at checking a small piece of logic before the states become too complex.
-Complexity is the biggest enemy of software.
+Complexity is the biggest challenge of software.

 ### Complexity

 Is the PR more complex than it should be?
+Check the following items for review the complexity of a PR:

-Check this at every level of the PR—are individual lines too complex?
-Are functions too complex?
-Are classes too complex?
-“Too complex” usually means “can’t be understood quickly by readers.”
-It can also mean “developers are likely to introduce bugs when they try to call or modify this code.”
+* Are individual lines too complex?
+* Are functions too complex?
+* Are classes too complex?

+"Too complex" usually means "can't be understood quickly by readers".
+It may also mean "developers are likely to introduce bugs when they try to call or modify this code".

 A particular type of complexity is over-engineering, where developers have made the code more generic than it needs to be, or added functionality that isn’t presently needed by the system.
 Reviewers should be especially vigilant about over-engineering.
-Encourage developers to solve the problem they know needs to be solved now, not the problem that the developer speculates might need to be solved in the future.
+Encourage developers to solve problems must to be solved now, not problems that a developer speculates might need to be solved in the future.

 ### Tests

-Ask for unit, integration, or end-to-end tests as appropriate for the change.
-In general, tests should be added in the same PR as the production code.
+A PR should be test covered, whether the tests are unit tests, integration tests, or end-to-end tests.

-Make sure that the tests in the PR are correct, sensible, and useful.
-Are they covering interesting cases?
-Are they readable?
-Does the PR lower overall test coverage?
+Ensure the tests in the PR are correct, sensible, and useful.

+* Are they covering interesting cases?
+* Are they readable?
+* Does the PR lower overall test coverage?

+Simulate cases where the code may break.

-Think of ways this code could break.
-Will the tests actually fail when the code is broken?
-If the code changes beneath them, will they start producing false positives?
-Does each test make simple and useful assertions?
-Are the tests separated appropriately between different test methods?
+* Will the tests actually fail when the code is broken?
+* If the code changes beneath them, will they start producing false positives?
+* Does each test makes simple and useful assertions?
+* Are the tests separated appropriately between different test methods?

-Remember that tests are also code that has to be maintained.
-Don’t accept complexity in tests just because they aren’t part of the main binary.
+Remember that tests are also code that have to be maintained, and thus do not accept unnecessary complexity in tests.

-Last but not least, keep an eye on how long the single unit takes to run.
-Does it slow the CI?
+Last but not least, keep an eye on how long a single unit takes to run.
+That is, whether or not the CI is slowed by the tests introduced.

 ### Naming

-Did the developer pick good names for everything?
+Does the developer pick good names for everything?
 A good name is long enough to fully communicate what the item is or does, without being so long that it becomes hard to read.

 ### Comments

-Did the developer write clear comments in understandable English?
-Are all of the comments actually necessary?
-Usually comments are useful when they explain why some code exists, and should not be explaining what some code is doing.
-If the code isn’t clear enough to explain itself, then the code should be made simpler.
-There are some exceptions (regular expressions and complex algorithms often benefit greatly from comments that explain what they’re doing, for example) but mostly comments are for information that the code itself can’t possibly contain, like the reasoning behind a decision.
+* Does the developer write clear comments in understandable English?
+* Are all of the comments actually necessary?

+Usually comments are useful when they explain why the code exists, while not explain what the code is doing.
+If the code isn't clear enough to explain itself, then the code should be made simpler.

+There are some exceptions; for example, regular expressions and complex algorithms often benefit greatly from comments that explain what they’re doing.
+But mostly comments are for information that the code itself can hardly contain, like the reason behind a decision.

-It can also be helpful to look at comments that were there before this PR.
-Maybe there is a TODO that can be removed now, a comment advising against this change being made, etc.
+It can also be helpful to look at comments existing before this PR.
+Maybe there is a `TODO` can be removed now, a comment advising against this change being made, etc.

 Note that comments are different from documentation of classes, modules, or functions, which should instead express the purpose of a piece of code, how it should be used, and how it behaves when used.

 ### Style

-Make sure the PR follows the appropriate style guides.
+Make sure the PR follows our [code style and quality guide](code-style-and-quality-guide.md).
 For Go and Rust, there are built in tools with the compiler toolchain.

-If you want to improve some style point that isn’t in the style guide, you can comment that you think it would improve the code readability but isn’t mandatory.
-Don’t block PRs from being submitted based only on personal style preferences.
+If you want to improve style points outside the style guide, you can comment that you think it would improve the code readability but isn't mandatory.
+Don't block PRs from being submitted based only on personal style preferences.

-The author of the PR should not include major style changes combined with other changes.
-For example, if the author wants to reformat the whole file, have them send you just the reformatting as one PR, and then send another PR with their functional changes after that.
-This has been explained as “One PR just does one thing” in the previous section.
+The PR author should not include major style changes combined with other changes.
+For example, if a PR wants to reformat the whole file should not make functional changes.
+This has been explained as "One PR just does one thing" in the previous section.

 ### Consistency